ipsy-md/docs/docs/cluster/cecile/slurm.md

     - `--pty`: `bash -i` allows you use the terminal

     !!!
 Warning "Memory and time defaults"
-        In case you do not specify time and memory requirements, by default the maximum amount of time allowed will be **24 hours** and the and the maximum amount of **memory** will be **4G**.
+        In case you do not specify time and memory requirements, by default the maximum amount of time allowed will be **24 hours** and the maximum amount of **memory** will be **4G**.
 If your software requires more time and/or more memory you must specify it.

     If you need to use a software with a GUI within an interactive session you should start the job using the following command: